mattermost/elrond/README.md

 ```
 tip: if you want to use a remote running Mattermost Cloud server pass the `--provisioner-server` flag

+#### Grafana Integration

+In case you want to integrate Elrond with Grafana, Elrond supports creation of Grafana annotations covering start and finish of an ring release.
+You can enable the feature by passing `--grafana-token` and `--grafana-url` flags.
+You can pass multiple `--grafana-token` flags to add annotations in multiple Grafana orgs.

 #### Ring
 The ring reflects a group of Installation Groups that have a similar release purpose.
 Therefore a ring can have many registered Installation Groups.
 A number of registered installation groups higher than 1 can help to achieve canary releases.